Name The Nature Conservancy as a Beneficiary of Your Retirement Plan

 |Value of IRA||$300,000||$250,000||$300,000|

-The income your heirs receive from your IRA is called “Income in Respect of Decedent,“ which is taxable upon transfer at the donor's highest tax rate.
-However, the gift of stock is taxable only when the heirs sell the shares, and only on the gain that occurred from the date of transfer—typically at the 15% tax rate.
+The income your heirs receive from your IRA is called “Income in Respect of Decedent,“ which is taxable upon transfer at your heirs’ highest tax rate.
+However, the gift of stock is taxable only when the heirs sell the shares, and only on the gain that occurred from the date of transfer—currently, the highest capital gains tax rate is 23.8%*.
 You may be able to give more to your heirs with less.

 Meet Drs.
 Beth Salerno and Tod Ramseyer